Study Room

 How to register

-• Please send your request by e-mail to , indicating a desired date.
+• Please send your request by e-mail, indicating a desired date.

 • For organizational reasons, your requests must be made at least 10 days before the planned visit.